Chia213/bookfinder-ai-discord-bot/docs/setup-guide.md

 - `/findbook [query]` - Search for books based on your description
 - `/recommend [preferences]` - Get book recommendations based on your preferences
+- `/bookhelp` - Get help with using the bot's commands

 Example queries:
 - `/findbook a novel about time travel in Victorian England`